 1 Corinthians 2:3-5

 I asked five witnesses if we could pray with them.
 All five agreed in their blank states of shock.
 They asked me if I was okay too since I was still shaking and trembling.
 One thanked God for the testimony, another gave the sign of the cross after prayer.
 My son told me to wait.
 "We need to pray for the man mama."
 As we left the scene and they lifted the man into the ambulance, we saw him blinking.
 Still without any other movement, but he seemed to be alive.

 My husband has shown me the depth and simplicity of love when he so effortlessly asked strangers if and how he could pray for them.
 He showed me real spiritual leader moments.

-Since that incident, I have asked healthcare workers I've seen for my doctor appointments, at COVID testing sites when I've gone to be tested, over the phone appointments, and video appointments.
+Since that incident, I have asked healthcare workers I've seen for my doctor appointments, at COVID testing sites when I've gone to be tested, over-the-phone appointments, and video appointments.
 I've asked telemarketers, customer service representatives, solicitors that come to the door, and crisis line responders--Can I pray for you?
 All have accepted the offer of prayer and encouraged me with their willingness, gratitude, and sound of renewed hope.

-I pray that this story be encouraging to you.
+I pray that this story is encouraging to you.
 I always seek to know how the Spirit speaks to other children of God, so if you feel inspired to share the ways you spread love, please do because that is not something often shared.
-I am always looking for more ways to share love.
+I am always looking for more ways to share the love.
 I know that the miracles Jesus did in the Bible were not for the unbelieving, but for those who believed He could do the work.
 So, I share this experience in hope that you can find that sharing love during this time might not be as impossible as once thought.